 Nate and I (Janelle) met when we were 16 years old.
 Yep.
 We go back a long ways.
 We started dating shortly after my 17th birthday.
 After a long-distance relationship through our college years (Duluth, MN to Fargo, ND) we were married in the summer of 2003.
 Although Nate would have jumped at the chance to have children right away, I wasn’t quite ready.
 I wanted to be financially stable and just have a few years to enjoy our new married life together.
 Some days I look back and wonder why I couldn’t have been “ready” sooner.

 We moved on to a new doctor and some simple blood work.
 In 2007 we completed 1 or 2 Clomid cycles with her.
 It’s sort of a blur now how that all evolved.
 With no success there we were referred to a endocrinologist.
 May, 2007 I was diagnosed with PCOS (polycystic ovarian syndrome).
 I started Metformin to treat the disorder.
 Then came the hysterosalpingogram to see if my fallopian tubes were open.
-They found a block right tube.
+They found a blocked right tube.
 That meant a second “salping” with the endocrinologist and he attempted to open the tube by threading wires through it.
 No luck.
-I won’t even explain what that felt like!
+I won’t even explain how awful that was!

 August of 2007 we did our first IUI cycle (intrauterine insemination) using Letrozole to stimulate follicles, Ovidrel injection to stimulate ovulation, follicle studies to track follicular growth, number, size and side (knowing I had a blocked tube).
 My husband gave a “sample” which they washed and spun and then on procedure day it was inserted above my cervix.
 And – success!
 Sadly a few weeks later we went for an ultrasound and found nothing.
 They told us it was a chemical pregnancy and we went home devastated.

 I did HCG labs to confirm the levels were decreasing with the loss – but they weren’t.
 They were rising.
 Something was wrong.
 I went in for an ultrasound and they saw a small bulge in my right tube – the tube that was blocked.
 Somehow the dominant follicle from our left ovary moved through my body and into the blocked right tube and the baby started growing in the wrong place.
 An ectopic pregnancy.
 I was scheduled for emergency surgery for two days later.
 When the surgeon went to remove the baby I had started to bleed.
-The tube has ruptured and they were there just in time to save me.
-This is the first time this doctor would save my life.
+The tube had ruptured and they were there just in time to save me.
+This was the first time this doctor would save my life.
 Needless to say it was one of the hardest days of our lives.
+(We later named this baby Toby Ezra).

 We had to wait a few months while my body healed and began IUI cycles again in January of 2008.
 We tried and tried but had no success for 7 long months.
 We had two months of rest in that time.
 My endocrinologist only allows 6 cycles.
 So we had one month left to make things happen.
 July 2008 was it!
 Success!
 We held our breath as each week passed and I was blessed with a fairly uneventful pregnancy through the first 35 weeks.
 I was overjoyed and we excitedly prepared for the birth of our daughter.